CMLennon/421-lab-notes-fall19/README.md

 Mac: control+click on the file, hold down alt, and then select copy as filepath.
 That object should be able to go straight into an R read_csv() function.
 Make sure it's surrounded by either ' ' or " "

 Windows: hold shift, right click, copy filepath.
-Paste this into read_csv()
+Paste this into read_csv().
+Flip the direction of the slashes.

 Some Useful Resources: